Horbenkodev/hugo-blog/content/posts/who-are-the-best-app-developers-in-spain/index.md

 ---
 title: Who Are The Best App Developers in Spain?
+draft: true
-publishDate: '2017-09-29T00:00:00Z'
+publishDate: 2017-09-29T00:00:00Z
-authors: []
+image: mobile-app-devs.jpg
+og_image: mobile_app_devs.jpg
 description: Spaniards have firmly established themselves among the world's biggest smartphone users.
 The percentage of smartphone owners in Spain has already exceeded 65% of the population and smartphone user penetration is predicted to reach over 71% by 2022.
 This equals to over 30 million users, which creates a sweet spot for IT business and sparks up the Spanish app development industry.
-image: mobile-app-devs.jpg
-og_image: mobile_app_devs.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - marketing-team
 categories:
   - news
+industries: []
 ---
 Spaniards have firmly established themselves among the world's biggest smartphone users.
 The percentage of smartphone owners in Spain has already exceeded 65% of the population and smartphone user penetration is predicted to reach over 71% by 2022.
 This equals to over 30 million users, which creates a sweet spot for IT business and sparks up the Spanish app development industry.